Carter County Treasurer

 - As a property owner in Carter County, you need to know what is expected in reference to the payment of your property taxes.
 The following guide will assist you in understanding the system.

-- The County Treasurer is an elected constitutional office with a four year term whose primary function is to collect taxes certified by the County Assessor from the assessment valuations placed on real estate, personal property, and public utilities in Carter county.
+- The County Treasurer is an elected constitutional office with a four year term whose primary function is to administer county monies.
+The County Treasurer collects taxes certified by the County Assessor from the assessment valuations placed on real estate, personal property, and public utilities in Carter county.

 - After collection, the Treasurer disburses the moneys to the county, cities, towns and schools according to budgets approved by the County Budget Board.
 The County Treasurer is the official custodian of all funds for the County and Treasurer for schools and vo-tech institutions that do not have their own treasurer.
 All warrants and vouchers for all County departments are registered and maintained through the Treasurer's office.